What is Azure Policy?

 To learn more about the structures of policy definitions, look at this article - Policy Definition Structure.

 For more information on setting policy definitions and assignments, see Create a policy assignment to identify non-compliant resources in your Azure environment.

 Policy parameters help simplify your policy management by reducing the number of policy definitions you must create.
 You can define parameters when creating a policy definition to make it more generic.
-Then you can reuse that policy definition for different scenarios by passing in different values when assigning the policy definition.
+Then you can reuse that policy definition for different scenarios.
+You do so by passing in different values when assigning the policy definition.
 For example, specifying one set of locations for a subscription.

 Parameters are defined/created when creating a policy definition.
 When a parameter is defined, it is given a name and optionally given a value.
-For example, you could define a parameter for a policy as a location and then give it different values such as EastUS or WestUS when assigning a policy.
+For example, you could define a parameter for a policy titled location.
+Then you can give it different values such as EastUS or WestUS when assigning a policy.

 For more information about policy parameters, see Resource Policy Overview - Parameters.

 An initiative definition is collection of policy definitions that are tailored towards achieving a singular overarching goal.
 Initiative definitions simplify managing and assigning policy definitions.
 They simplify by grouping a set of policies as one single item.
 For example, you could create an initiative titled Enable Monitoring in Azure Security Center, with a goal to monitor all the available security recommendations in your Azure Security Center.

 Under this initiative, you would have policy definitions such as: